Vietnam War Song Project

 James Barber's interview in military.com with "Justin Brummer, the one-man operation who put together the project...the greatest scholar of songs about the Vietnam War" notes "The Vietnam War Song Project is an epic undertaking".
-Barber also notes in his TechHive article "the amazing Vietnam War Song Project channel on YouTube... which aims to collect all songs written about the war.
+Moreover, Barber wrote "it's an invaluable resource for anyone who cares about the history of the war".
+In Barber's TechHive article, he noted that "the amazing Vietnam War Song Project channel on YouTube... aims to collect all songs written about the war.
 Many of these were one-off, private-pressing 45s, and Justin Brummer is painstakingly archiving them on YouTube".
 The University of Maryland's Modern Songs of War and Conflict archive comments "The Vietnam War Song Project, helmed by Justin Brummer" is "an ever-expanding project seeking to assemble a comprehensive discography of the war".

 The Tennessee Council for the Social Studies has praised the work of the VWSP, noting the "Vietnam War Songs Project continues to find incredible Primary Sources for teachers to use in their Vietnam War teaching", and that the project "adds a different primary source emphasis to dealing with the Vietnam War".
 Rachel Lee Rubin, Professor of American Studies at the University of Massachusetts Boston, notes in her book Merle Haggard’s Okie from Muskogee, "I...want to call attention—to the magnificent Vietnam on Record discography, compiled by Hugo Keesing, Wouter Keesing, C. L. Yarbrough, and Justin Brummer".
 Writer Cori Brosnahan, in her PBS American Experience article on the songs of the My Lai massacre observes "researcher Justin Brummer started studying songs of the Vietnam War while preparing his PhD...and today he has catalogued some 5,000 songs".

+Jason Mellard, Director of the Center for Texas Music History at Texas State University, noted that "Justin Brummer...and his Vietnam War Song Project...attempt to document every song recorded about the Vietnam War.
+The public face of the project is a YouTube channel where you can listen to many rare 45s unavailable on any streaming service".
+Franklin Fantini, founder of the Dollar Country archive, wrote "The VWSP is amazing to behold, containing thousands of discs that are organized, researched, and written about.
+It’s obviously controlled by a passionate and loving archivist, and that archivist is Dr. Justin Brummer".
+Alexander Plaum noted in his Deutsche Welle article on Vietnam protest music that: "Justin Brummer... is an expert in the rich heritage of protest music from the era.
+The Texas-based researcher is the founding editor and digital archivist of the Vietnam War Song Project (VWSP), a digital archive that also analyzes and interprets songs referencing the Vietnam War.
+Since its inception in 2007, the VWSP has collected over 6,000 Vietnam War-related songs".